DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 });
 ~~~

-In the above example a text with an image appears in the Editbar when there is no Diagram items selected (the `$default` group type is specified).
+In the above example a text with an image appears in the Editbar when there are no selected Diagram items (the `$default` group type is specified).

 ## Creating a dynamic Editbar